PandiTAKTAK/Oathsworn/output/chapter1/section_8.md

 It's not much but it is the only thing you have.
 You follow.

 The little man is fast and, in this confined space, it is difficult to keep up.

+!>**EACH OATHSWORN PERFORMS A SURVIVAL CHECK (DIFFICULTY 3).
+EACH OATHSWORN THAT FAILS THIS CHECK, FALLS, HURTING THEMSELVES.
+THEY LOSE 1 HIT POINT.**

 [Continue](output/chapter1/section_10.md)